tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/快速入门_intl_en.md

 <span id ="Step1"></span>
 ## Step 1.
 Log in to the console
 Log in to the [SES console](https://console.cloud.tencent.com/ses).
-If you do not have a Tencent Cloud account yet, please see [Signing up for a Tencent Cloud Account](https://intl.cloud.tencent.com/document/product/378/17985) to create one.
+If you do not have a Tencent Cloud account yet, please see [Signing Up for a Tencent Cloud Account](https://intl.cloud.tencent.com/document/product/378/17985) to create one.

 <span id ="Step2"></span>
 ## Step 2.
 Perform organization verification